BradleyMarie/plyodine/README.md

 ## A note on reading PLY files

-PLYodine currently is very strict with what it will accept as a valid PLY file (especially when it comes to parsing ASCII files).
-If you have a PLY file that is not quite perfect that is being rejected by PLYodine, to some extent this is working as intended.
+PLYodine currently is very strict with what it will accept as a valid PLY input (especially when it comes to parsing ASCII-formatted input).
+If you are attempting to read a PLY input that is not quite perfect that is being rejected by PLYodine, to some extent this is working as intended.

-However, with PLY being as loosely standardized as it is, if you encounter some significant class of files that will not open in PLYodine and will open with other libraries and applications please document the issue and file an issue or create a pull request.
+However, with PLY being as loosely standardized as it is, if you encounter a significant corpus of PLY files that will not open with PLYodine but will open with other libraries or applications please file an issue (and ideally create a pull request that resolves it).

 Also, if possible, prefer working with binary PLY files where there is less ambiguity about what deviations from the standard are allowable during parsing.